Skip to Content

 The Head of Department Program Services is responsible for:

-• planning pre-delivery validation in consultation with the Heads of Department
+• planning pre-delivery assessment review in consultation with the Heads of Department for new programs (including equivalent and non-equivalent)

-• assigning team members to undertake pre-delivery validation
+• assigning team members to undertake pre-delivery assessment review

-• developing and maintaining a schedule of activities for pre-delivery validation
+• developing and maintaining a schedule of activities for pre-delivery assessment review

-• planning in consultation with the relevant Head of Department, and as part of any quality review pre-delivery validation activity for new training products
+• planning in consultation with the relevant Head of Department, and as part of any quality review and pre‑delivery assessment review activity for new training products

 • liaising with the relevant Head of Department to facilitate any required changes to the assessment and curriculum tools

-• ensuring comprehensive records are maintained of pre-delivery validation using the Pre-Delivery Assessment Validation Form.
+• ensuring comprehensive records are maintained of pre-delivery assessment review using the Pre-Delivery Assessment Review Form.

 The Head of Department is responsible for:

-• working in consultation with Head of Department Program Services for pre-delivery validation
+• working in consultation with the Head of Department Program Services for pre-delivery assessment review

-• assigning an appropriate person or team to write and conduct pre-delivery validation
+• determining the need and assigning an appropriate person or team to document and conduct pre-delivery assessment review to ensure quality assessment tools

 • coordinating post-assessment validation to ensure the validation plan is achieved